apache/trafficcontrol/docs/source/api/logs_newcount.rst

 ``GET``
 =======
-Gets the number of new changes made to the Traffic Control system
+Gets the number of new changes made to the Traffic Control system - "new" being defined as the last time the client requested either :ref:`to-api-logs` or :ref:`to-api-logs-days-days`.

+.. note:: This endpoint's functionality is implemented by the :ref:`to-api-logs` and :ref:`to-api-logs-days-days` endpoints' responses setting cookies for the client to use when requesting _this_ endpoint.
+Take care that your client respects cookies!

 :Auth.
 Required: Yes
 :Roles Required: None